-In 2002, David Cronenberg’s SPIDER, which airs Friday night at 12:30A, seemed like a departure for the director.
-He was known primarily as a genre expert – one who had taken standard horror and thriller motifs and turned them into very personal expressions of post-modern unease in films like his remake of THE FLY and his adaptation of Stephen King’s THE DEAD ZONE.
-(Even his masterpiece DEAD RINGERS, though ostensibly a more serious film, was at heart a monster movie about twin gynecologists whose wild beliefs about the body and human nature resulted in their horrific deeds.)
-Although the director had made some forays into more “respectable” literature along the way, SPIDER felt different.
+In 2002, David Cronenberg’s Spider seemed like a departure for the director who was known primarily as a genre expert – one who had taken standard horror and thriller motifs and turned them into very personal expressions of post-modern unease in movies like his remake of The Fly and his adaptation of Stephen King’s The Dead Zone.
+(Even his masterpiece Dead Ringers, though ostensibly a more serious film, was at heart a monster movie about twin gynecologists whose wild beliefs about the body and human nature resulted in their horrific deeds.)
+Although the director had made some forays into more “respectable” literature along the way, Spider felt different.
 And it was.
 It was also a harbinger of things to come.

-SPIDER is a tense, grim, claustrophobic film – from the king of tense, grim, claustrophobic films.
+Spider is a tense, grim, claustrophobic film – from the king of tense, grim, claustrophobic films.
 It’s also an adaptation of a very challenging novel, by British novelist Patrick McGrath, and as such another feather in Cronenberg’s cap: For this director likes tackling so-called “unfilmable” novels.
-This is, after all, the man who turned William S. Burroughs’s bizarre avant-garde Beat novel THE NAKED LUNCH into a surprisingly coherent movie (utilizing events from the novel and from Burroughs’s own life), and who also brought J.G.
-Ballard’s groundbreaking, controversial novel CRASH to the screen.
-And just this year, he released COSMOPOLIS, a startlingly faithful adaptation of Don De Lillo’s powerful, claustrophobic study of moneyed privilege in an increasingly apocalyptic world.
+This is, after all, the man who turned William S. Burroughs’s bizarre avant-garde Beat novel Naked Lunch into a surprisingly coherent movie (utilizing events from the novel and from Burroughs’s own life), and who also brought J.G.
+Ballard’s groundbreaking, controversial novel Crash to the screen.
+And just this year, he released Cosmopolis, a startlingly faithful adaptation of Don De Lillo’s powerful, claustrophobic study of moneyed privilege in an increasingly apocalyptic world.

-Of course, Cronenberg never quite abandoned his roots: THE NAKED LUNCH comes complete with typewriters that transform into giant bugs, CRASH came with disturbing, tense scenes of car crashes, and COSMOPOLIS, among other things, is a clinic in suspense.
-The same could be said of SPIDER.
+Of course, Cronenberg never quite abandoned his roots: Naked Lunch comes complete with typewriters that transform into giant bugs, Crash came with disturbing, tense scenes of car crashes, and Cosmopolis, among other things, is a clinic in suspense.
+The same could be said of Spider.
 True, it’s an adaptation of a novel by a prestigious writer, and it tackles an important, complex subject – the inner life and memories of a disturbed, broken man.
 But there’s a dark, fable-like quality to the film, particularly in the scenes of Denis’s childhood.
 At the same time, it also marks the moment in Cronenberg’s cinema when he truly left genre behind: Whereas before he had primarily been a director of thrillers and horror films who punctuated his films with surprisingly literate moments, from now on he would be primarily a director of literate films who punctuated his films with genre elements.